naamaarkin/base-branding/README.md

 ALA uses Bootstrap version 3 in most of their modules.

-Additionally we use:
+This branding has currently several themes in `app/themes`.
+One is `clean` Boostrap 3 theme that you can easy adapt to your site needs.
+This is useful when you already have a css/html style (for instance of your blog or main site) that you want to integrate with the new LA portal.

+Additionally we have a material-bootstrap theme `app/themes/material` as a sample of how to do a different look&feel to a LA portal.
+This theme uses:
-- Material Design Lite https://getmdl.io/ with a custom theme that you can https://getmdl.io/customize/index.html change, download and put instead of `app/css/material.min.css`.
+- Material Design Lite https://getmdl.io/ with a custom theme that you can https://getmdl.io/customize/index.html change, download and put instead of `app/themes/material/css/material.min.css`.
-Anyway you can drop any of these last dependencies and create your header/footer from scratch with your own style.
-See `app/assets/head*.html` for more details.
 - And experimentally also [Material Bootstrap Design](https://github.com/FezVrasta/bootstrap-material-design) to have similar style in the ALA modules.
-If you only want to do minor style changes, have a look to `app/css/material-custom-styles.css`.
+If you only want to do minor style changes, have a look to `app/themes/material/css/material-custom-styles.css`.

 This styling is not the most important work of this branding, but instead the integration with ALA and the brunch configuration that gives you the possibility to use modern javascript code and modern libraries or use `i18next`, for example.

-We have also a [clean branch](https://github.com/living-atlases/base-branding/tree/clean-skin) with only minor BS3 styling.
-This is useful when you already have a css/html style (for instance of your blog or main site) that you want to integrate with the new LA portal.
-See its [screenshots](https://github.com/living-atlases/base-branding/tree/clean-skin#screenshots).

 ## Structure